Be ready this semester

 Before you travel you must undertake a valid Covid-19 test no more than three days before departure to the UK and present a certified negative result in order to board the plane

-The Scottish Government has also announced that they are restricting travel further with the introduction, from Monday 15 Feb, of managed quarantine for all international travellers; there are currently no specific exemptions for student travellers within the regulations and guidance.
+The Scottish Government have restricted travel further with the introduction of managed quarantine for all international travellers; there are currently no specific exemptions for student travellers within the regulations and guidance.

 Managed quarantine involves staying in a designated hotel for the 10 day isolation period at a cost to the traveller of £1,750; details published by the Government here and booking of the hotel quarantine will be through the UK portal.

 There are strict penalties for anyone failing to comply with the UK and Scottish Government restrictions and it is important that you fully understand these before travelling.

 Students and other passengers arriving elsewhere in the Common Travel Area from countries not on the UK red list and travelling onto Scotland are not required to go to a quarantine hotel.
 They will be required to self-isolate for 10 days on arrival in Scotland.
 This is being kept under review.
 We will provide further details of the quarantine scheme generally as soon as this is available.
 If they arrive from a red list country into England, Wales or NI then they will need to go to a quarantine hotel in one of those countries and only be allowed to travel on to Scotland after they have done so.

 Further information regarding the current restrictions within Scotland, can be found on the Scottish Government’s website which is updated regularly.
 The Scottish Government has announced that they will be setting up a welfare fund for those who cannot meet the cost of the managed quarantine, details will be published on their website.